 10 Ways to Reduce Waste in the Workplace

-Reducing the carbon footprint that we leave behind on our planet is a goal of many businesses and individuals.
+Reducing the carbon footprint we leave behind on our planet is a goal of many businesses and individuals.
 One of the ways is to lower waste in the workplace so as to be part of the solution for a better world rather than the problem.
 There are some simple ways to make a difference at work that will save incredible resources over time.

 1. Avoid single-use drink containers for guests